import pandas as pd

 uses a broadcast rule.

-dataframes when the computation makes sense in view of their respective shapeThis principle is called broadcast or broadcasting.
+numpy arrays, Series or Pandas dataframes when the computation makes sense in view of their respective shapeThis principle is called broadcast or broadcasting.

 But using such a loop is: